simonmichael/hledger/hledger/hledger.m4.md

    guessing an appropriate sign.

    - **If hledger guesses the wrong sign:**\
      You can prepend a minus sign to flip it.
-But, do this only for non-empty values (see below).
 Eg:

       ```rules
-      # flip amount-out's sign, if it is non-empty:
-      if %amount-out .
+      fields date, description, amount-in, amount-out
       amount-out -%amount-out
       ```

    - **If both fields contain a non-zero value:**\